 Irregular periods happen during this time because you may not ovulate every month.
 Your periods may be longer or shorter than usual.
 You might skip a few months or have unusually long or short menstrual cycles.
 Your period may be heavier or lighter than before.
 Many women also have hot flashes and other menopause symptoms during this transition.

-Symptoms of menopause may begin suddenly and be very noticeable, or they may be very mild at first.
 Symptoms may happen most of the time once they begin, or they may happen only occasionally.
-Some women notice changes in many areas.
 Some menopausal symptoms like moodiness are similar to the symptoms of premenstrual syndrome (PMS).
 Others may be new to you.
 For example:

 - Your menstrual periods may not come as regularly as before.
 They also might last longer or be shorter.
 You might skip some months.
 Periods might stop for a few months and then start up again.